NISH1001/mind-cave/_posts/2024-04-10-totality-eclipse.markdown

 Yosh!
 Enough of Nish's lecture on astronomy.
 Enough about evoking existential crisis to you, THE READERS.

-Basically, I was adamant of going to see the totality no matter what.
+Basically, I was fixated of going to see the totality no matter what.
 That's why, I had decided that even if noone is going, I'd just drive alone and live that experience.
 I told everyone in the group (11 I think) and created excel sheet to track who will be going, where to go, weather conditions and all the uncertainty.
 After a lot of fidgetting around, we were finally 5 of us and we drove to Arkansas to see the totality.

 It was the first time when I took control of planning the trip and all.
 It was definitely some "feel-good" opportunity to make other people realize that I can be dependable as well.
 I just had right support from good friends and peers, and they trusted me with the decision to go wherever I chose.
 It was also after a long time that I drove for long hours, (more than 4 hours?) one way and made me realize that I can drive safely as well like I always do (just flexing myself :/).
 Let me try to to do a very brief explainer on how the trip was (travel and all, not the totality).